zb-rafael/Flash-a-card-An-Interactive-Flashcard-Quiz-Website-for-Student-Review/README.md

-# Flash-a-card-An-Interactive-Flashcard-Quiz-Website-for-Student-Review
-# Flash-a-card
+# Flash-a-card: An-Interactive Flashcard-Quiz Website for Student Review

-An interactive flashcard quiz website designed to help students review and retain knowledge efficiently.
+An interactive flashcard quiz website designed to help students review and retain knowledge efficiently using flashcards.

 ## What it does
 - Presents quiz questions as flashcards